HPC-SimTools/IPS-framework/doc/user_guides/jupyter.rst

     - Notebooks generated from your input notebooks.
 You should not change a notebook's name, but may freely edit its content.
     - IPS analysis files used for the IPS Analysis API to help organize run information (`ips_analysis_api_child_runs.txt`, `ips_analysis_api_data_listing.json`).
 These files should not be modified.
     - A `data` directory which will contain all data files you added during the run.
 (Note that the data files are determined on the domain science side, and can be of any content-type, not just JSON.)
 You should not change the names of these files.
     - An `ensembles` directory which will contain the CSV files summarizing any ensembles this run initiated.
+Each CSV file is named after the name of the ensemble, and all CSV files are organized into additional directories named after the component which launched them.
 Do not modify any of these files.